-You will have to learn to wait at the sidewalk until the green man on the traffic light appears before you cross the road, regardless of traffic.
+Learn to wait at the crosswalk until the green man on the traffic light appears, regardless of traffic.
 Otherwise, you may find yourself in a situation where you have to test your German with the police.

 Store Hours

 Unlike in the U.S., retail employees in Germany are entitled to working hours similar to everyone else.
 Some stores and banks are closed from 12:00 noon to 2:00 p.m. for lunch.
 They may also close as early as 4:00 or 6:00 p.m.
 Some offices close at noon every day except one or two days a week.
 Stores and offices are usually closed Saturday afternoons and Sundays.
 This requires you to plan ahead for your shopping.